KrauseFx/krausefx.com/data.md

     <div class="graphs-entry">
       <h3>Living Style</h3>
       <p class="graph-description">
-        From late 2017 to early 2020 I lived without a permanent home address, staying at various Airbnbs or taking over a few weeks of a lease from a friend
+        From late 2017 to early 2020 I lived without a permanent home address as a <a href='/blog/one-year-nomad' target='_blank'>digital nomad</a>, staying at various Airbnbs or taking over a few weeks of a lease from a friend
       </p>

       <ul>